vladopajic/go-test-coverage/README.md

 profile: cover.out

 # (optional; but recommended to set)
-# When specified reported file paths will not contain local prefix in the output
+# When specified reported file paths will not contain local prefix in the output.
 local-prefix: "github.com/org/project"

-# Holds coverage thresholds percentages, values should be in range [0-100]
+# Holds coverage thresholds percentages, values should be in range [0-100].
 threshold:
   # (optional; default 0)
-  # The minimum coverage that each file should have
+  # Minimum coverage percentage required for individual files.
   file: 70

   # (optional; default 0)
-  # The minimum coverage that each package should have
+  # Minimum coverage percentage required for each package.
   package: 80

   # (optional; default 0)
-  # The minimum total coverage project should have
+  # Minimum overall project coverage percentage required.
   total: 95

 # Holds regexp rules which will override thresholds for matched files or packages